-After you contact the cue ball it is OK to take your hand off the table in classic Johnny Archer style, but not before.
+After you contact the cue ball it is OK to take buy valium in london your hand off the table in classic Johnny Archer style, but not before.
 Or just leave your hand there and follow through like Earl Strickland.

 Another thing I like to do is look at the cue ball during my actual break stroke.
 Because, really, you need to hit the cue ball really hard; not the rack.
 So I concentrate on lining up accurately and getting balanced in my set up and warm up strokes, and once I think I’m on line and solid enough, I’ll look at the cue ball and send it.
 Yet you can also have success looking at the head ball.

 I also like to bring my front foot closer to the stroking line when I break.
 This allows me to shift my weight forward and keep my balance at the same time.
 Also, push forward with your back leg and foot and drive your cue forward as you stroke through the cue ball.
 See if any of these recommendations add power and accuracy to your break.

 Copyright 2004 Max Eberle.
 All rights reserved.